 Their importance notwithstanding, high-level mission statements and values like these are not part of the firm's generic business strategy.
 They do not use these values to differentiate themselves from competitors.
 For that, J&J relies on a "Broad differentiation" strategy to distinguish itself from competitors and create customer demand.
 The set of values, on the other hand, help shape the ways the firm designs and implements lower-level strategies, such as its marketing strategy or its operational strategy,

-For firms in competitive industries, the high-level generic strategy is necessarily a competitive strategy.
-In most cases, the selected approach results from two choices.
-The strategy builder must choose:
+In competitive industries, the high-level generic strategy is necessarily a competitive strategy.
+The essence of the strategy is defined when the strategy builder chooses:

-- Firstly, a plan of attack, which is the general approach for differentiating the firm and its offerings from the competition.
+- A plan of attack—the approach for differentiating from the competition.

-- Secondly, the battlefield, which is the specific market and market focus where competition takes place.
+- The battlefield—the specific market where competition takes place.